If you're dreaming of a magical holiday experience, then look no further than the enchanting Christmas markets in Düsseldorf!

 Closed Christmas Market Days

 So if you're planning to visit, make sure to plan your trip accordingly.
-These market closures provide an opportunity for vendors and visitors alike to take a break and celebrate Christmas with their loved ones.
+These market closures provide an opportunity for everyone (even the vendors) to take a break and celebrate Christmas with their loved ones.

 But don't worry, there are still plenty of other days to experience the magic of the Düsseldorf Christmas markets!